drivy/jobs/android/README.md

 We are interested in seeing code that is clean, extensible and robust, so don’t overlook edge cases, …

-Please also note that all prices are stored as integers (in cents).
-Do not forget to format them if needed.

 We don’t except you to be a top-notch designer, but we want to see how you would handle some styling of this app.
 Do not hesitate to take inspiration from Drivy or anywhere else!

 Feel free to use any libs and technics you are confortable with.